 What is Cost Classification?

-Cost Classification is the process of segregating costs of the company into different categories that gives a fair idea to the decision-maker about the spending pattern.
-This bifurcation allows teams to efficiently use the data for accounting purposes and for financial modeling which leads the management to decide which cost is important than others.
+Cost Classification is the process of segregating the company's costs into different categories that gives a fair idea to the decision-maker about the spending pattern.
+This bifurcation allows teams to efficiently use the data for accounting purposes and financial modeling, leading the management to decide which cost is more important than others.

 Types of Cost Classification